Want a quality ad copy? One click, that’s all it demands.

 Here’s another good Google ad copy example.

-Cleveland Plumber’s Google Ad shows how well-crafted ad copy aligns with the immediate needs of its targeted audience.
+Cleveland Plumber’s Google Ad shows how well-crafted advertising copy aligns with the immediate needs of its targeted audience.
 By emphasizing “24/7 Same Day Plumber Services,” the ad directly addresses the urgency of the search intent in the “plumber near me” search.

 It’s usually people in a plumbing crisis who search for that.